Updated: March 2026

 14. Don’t Skip Sunset In Cades Cove –

 Sunset is pretty special in Cades Cove.
-I got a completely different vibe from Cades Cove at Sunset.
+I got a completely different vibe from the cove at sunset.
 Although it was no less packed with people and vehicles than it was earlier in the day, my sunset drive through the cove felt more relaxed and peaceful.

 Living In The Cove

 The Cove was a farming community, first and foremost.
-The settlers learned quickly that Cades Cove made great grazing land for cattle.
-You see, they figured out that if they took their cattle to the balds high in the mountains, they gained weight very quickly.
+The settlers quickly learned that Cades Cove made for great grazing land for cattle.
+They figured out that if they took their cattle to the balds high in the mountains, they gained weight very quickly.

-The plentiful and verdant valley began to have a reputation as a paradise, and the population boomed.
-Starting with just a handful of settlers in 1821, by 1850, its population swelled to 685, that’s 132 different families.
-Keep in mind that at this time, it wasn’t uncommon for a couple to have 10 to 12 children, can you imagine?
+The plentiful, verdant valley gained a reputation as a paradise, and the population boomed.
+Starting with just a handful of settlers in 1818, its population swelled to 685 by 1850, 132 different families.
+Keep in mind that at this time, it wasn’t uncommon for a couple to have 10 to 12 children.
+Can you imagine?

 Becoming A National Park